DearDoc-Development/fullstack-code-challenge/README.md

 - You may not need an authorization system, you can create a random uuid in the client and just authenticate the user with it
 - Use the tools you are most comfortable with.
 We want to see your best work
 - Tests are not required, but are a plus
+- Get all the inspiration you want from [the Pokedex](https://www.pokemon.com/us/pokedex)

 If you have any questions, let us know.
 We are here to help you.
 Good luck!